pgorman/dangerjaunt/minirules.md

 By substituting some currency with unique valuable objects (e.g. --- an oil painting of a historical battle, a fine instrument from a famous luthier, a huge but flawed pearl), the referee makes the treasure more interesting for the players.

 A map to a hidden treasure is itself a prized item, and carries the promise of further adventure.
+The map may show the distant location of a famous item or a simple cache of coins hidden behind a secret door in the next room.
+Some obscure their meaning with riddles or codes.

 A large hoard may contain magic items.
 The referee should roll to trade out gold pieces.